Work with File Systems on Oracle Linux

 6. Enter Enter to set the last sector using the default size of 104857566.

-fdisk returns a message telling you of the new partition of the type 'Linux' with a size of 50 GiB.
+fdisk returns a message about the new partition of type Linux with a size of 50 GiB.

 7. Enter p to print the new partition.